abert-on/java-technical-assignment/NOTES.md

 ## Design decisions

+- Added sku as a product identifier to help determine which product is applicable for a discount.
+Assuming one product per promotion for now.
 - Keeping Item as a checkout orientated representation of product for this exercise
 - Promotions would come from some sort of provider interface (that could be implemented by db repo, etc.), but just passing to basket for this
 - SKU as a product identifier is common to product and weighed product.
 Should perhaps encapsulate this in product interface.